-There are two broad categories of methods to soundproof walls.
+There are two broad methods to soundproof walls.
 One is strategies to use over existing walls without getting down to the level of the studs.
-The other methods are for walls that are new walls that you are renovating down to the studs.
+The other methods are for walls you’re renovating down to the studs.

-For existing walls these methods include filling the gaps in the wall, acoustic absorption, and creating more mass along loud walls.
-If you are building a new wall, you can consider more extensive methods like decoupling and adding acoustic insulation.
+For existing walls, these methods include filling the gaps in the wall, acoustic absorption, and creating more mass.
+If you are building a new wall, consider more extensive methods like decoupling and adding acoustic insulation.

 Questions to Ask Before Soundproofing Walls

 Wall soundproofing can be more or less invasive, depending on your needs.
 Walk through these simple questions to help you consider your project before you begin.

 - Budget – How much extra money do I have to direct toward soundproofing my walls?

 - Time – Do I have the available time that I need if this is a DIY project?

 - Noise – Where is the noise coming out of the room?
 Is the noise high or low frequency?
 Is the noise temporary?
 How loud is the noise?

 - Tolerance – Does this noise affect my mood?

 There are two types of noises that echo throughout your house: airborne sound and structure-borne sound.
 Airborne sounds like hearing your children talking or the TV from the other room.
 Structure borne, also called impact noise, is caused when an object strikes a surface and causes vibrations.
 These vibrations are carried through other surfaces in the building until it reaches your ear.